power-industries/SchemaJS/README.md

 ##### schema

 This Rule defines a Schema the Object has to follow.
-Any key/value pair not in this schema gets removed unless the `preserve()` Rule is set.
+AnyValidator key/value pair not in this schema gets removed unless the `preserve()` Rule is set.
 This Rule takes a parameter `value` which has to be an Object of Validators.

 ```javascript
 Schema.Object()